Bombardment of Kagoshima

 The Bombardment of Kagoshima, also known as the Anglo-Satsuma War (薩英戦争, Satsu-Ei Sensō), was a military engagement fought between Britain and the Satsuma Domain in Kagoshima from 15 to 17 August 1863.
-The British were attempting to extract compensation and legal justice from daimyo Shimazu Tadayoshi for the 1862 Namamugi Incident, when a Royal Navy fleet commanded by Sir Augustus Leopold Kuper was fired on from Satsuma coastal batteries near Kagoshima.
-The British responded by bombarding the city in retaliation, but were unable to gain a conclusive victory and retreated two days later.
-The Satsuma declared victory and after negotiations fulfilled some British demands for the Namamugi Incident.
+The British were attempting to extract compensation and legal justice from daimyo Shimazu Tadayoshi for the 1862 Namamugi incident.

+The engagement began when a Royal Navy fleet commanded by Sir Augustus Kuper was fired on from Satsuma coastal batteries near Kagoshima.
+The British retaliated by bombarding the city, but were unable to gain a conclusive victory and retreated two days later.
+The Satsuma declared victory and, after negotiations, fulfilled some British demands regarding the Namamugi incident.